dhh1128/distributed-state-machine/README.md

 ### Airlock

-The one for airlocks is the most complex.
+The state for airlocks is the most complex.
 Airlocks never open a door until the pressure on both sides is equal.
 They have an inner and outer door, and 4 buttons that can be used to open the door at the place where a person wants to pass through -- push button 1 if you're in the